suu00k1459/OST/docs/STREAM_MINING_PIPELINES.md

 ---

-## Pipeline 5: Ensemble Anomaly Detection with Voting and Alarms
+## Pipeline 5: Ensemble Anomaly Detection with Averaging and Alarms

 ### Requirement
-> *"Use ensemble methods for anomaly detection by combining results from different federated models, apply voting-based techniques for consensus, and trigger alarms when anomalies are detected."*
+> *"Use ensemble methods for anomaly detection by combining results from different federated models, apply ensemble consensus (averaging) and adaptive thresholding, and trigger alarms when anomalies are detected."*

 ### Implementation